-Management provides Directors with complete, adequate and timely information prior to the Board and Board Committee meetings and regularly updates and familiarises the Directors on the business activities of the Group on an on-going basis and during Board meetings, to enable the Directors to make informed decisions and discharge their duties and responsibilities.
+The Management provides Directors with complete, adequate and timely information prior to the Board and Board Committee meetings and regularly updates and familiarises the Directors on the business activities of the Group on an on-going basis and during Board meetings, to enable the Directors to make informed decisions and discharge their duties and responsibilities.
 Directors will also be given opportunities to visit the Group's operational facilities and meet the Management so as to gain a better understanding of the Group's business.
 All materials for the Board and Board Committees meetings are uploaded onto a secure online portal which can be readily accessed by Directors using electronic devices.

 The Board is assisted by an experienced and qualified team of "Key Management Personnel" which is defined in the Code to mean "the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the Company".
-For the purposes of this annual report, the term Key Management Personnel is used interchangeably with the term "Management".
-The particulars of each member of the Management are set out on pages 18 and 19 of this annual report.
+For the purposes of this Annual Report, the term Key Management Personnel is used interchangeably with the term "Management".
+The particulars of each member of the Management are set out on page 6 of this Annual Report.